Skip to main content

 You can call their office on 1800 806 314 or use their online complaint form.

-Getting compensation if repairs aren’t done
+Getting compensation if repairs are not done

 You might be able to get compensation from your community housing provider if it did not arrange for the repairs or took too long to arrange them.